What is servant leadership? 7 traits of effective leaders

 The results were surprising.
 They realised that expertise (i.e. a master coder) was the least important skill that contributed to success.
-The top seven skills were all soft skills like empathy and the ability to listen to another’s needs.
+The top seven skills were all soft skills like empathy and the ability to listen to the needs of others.
 A newer 2018 study conducted by Google, Project Aristotle, further supports these results.

-Additionally, a new study found that empathy breeds cooperation in societies and cooperation is necessary in order for a business team to work together to achieve a common goal.
+Additionally, a new study found that empathy breeds cooperation in societies and in order for a business team to work together to achieve a common goal, cooperation is necessary.
 This is especially true in servant leadership, as creating a happy culture that leads to cooperation and unified achievement is a top priority in this regard.

 Putting empathy into practice

 To grow your empathy skills as a leader, start by writing down a few interactions you have with each of your team members throughout the day.
 This can be done in shorter chats or within longer one-on-one meetings.
 Really listen to what they have to say and try to truly understand their point of view.
 As you listen to feedback, ideas and concerns, pay attention to the following: